Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 • What is the strategic “one thing” we need to communicate?

-• What tone will the campaign strike?
+• What tone will the campaign take?

 • Who are you talking to (who is the “who”)?